munanadi/ccjson-parser/README.md

 ---

-1. Using a stack to match brackets
-2. Pushing Open brakcets and popping off closed ones.
-3. Mismatch is invalid JSON else valid JSON.
+1. Iterate over the inputt to create a slice of tokens
+2. Lexer over these tokens to check if valid JSON

 ---